 Chanel Oberlin has to be the most unrealistic mean girl here.
 I mean, it’s college!
-With all that reckless partying and all those nerve-wracking exams do you really expect to see no coffee stained joggers or varsity logo hoodies?
+With all that reckless partying and all those nerve-wracking exams do you really expect to see no coffee-stained joggers or varsity logo hoodies?

 Faux fur jackets, tweed two-pieces, pearl accessories, and cat-eyed sunglasses are just a few staples of the Kappa Kappa Tau dress code.
-I can’t help but find it terrifying that they still wear these pieces even when a masked killer is on the loose.
+I can’t help but find it terrifying that they still wear these clothes even when a masked killer is on the loose.
 No one wants to wash blood splatter out of their crisp, white pussy bow blouse.
-But, alas, the Queen Bee always manages to make it out in one piece.
+But alas, the Queen Bee always manages to make it out in one piece.

 Signature look?
 Even when Chanel Oberlin is being hounded by the press and followed by an angry mob, she still brings out the best looks.
 This strapless, satin dress with a floral applique skirt is incredible.
 Even better when paired with the pearl choker and pink sunglasses.